ashtonw7/writing-with-no-purpose/posts/rainbow.md

 Then I found out fool’s gold is a real thing.
 I was stuck with a big pile of fake gold.
 I was pretty upset that the leprechaun had tricked me.
 I’d always thought leprechauns were no-good tricksters, but I’m trying to be a better person so I’d trusted him.

 By now the rainbow was gone, so it looked like I wasn’t going to get a chance to go back and rough up the leprechaun.
 At least I’d found a few four-leaf clovers on my journey, so I could just wish for some gold.
-I’d like to see a scientist tell me that won’t work.
+I’d like to see a scientist tell me that wouldn't work.